Physiologia Plantarum has different article types you can choose from.

 Physiologia Plantarum publishes short, timely, topical reviews of the most recent developments in plant sciences.
 Minireviews are subjected to peer review and should focus only on the recent advances in the field, not the history of the subject, emphasizing aspects that are important for the development of the field or highlighting the implications of certain recently published data.
 Authors are encouraged to be creative in their thinking and to address interesting and novel possibilities related to the topic.

-Practical Information: Minireviews must be written concisely, with no more than 50 references and a maximum of 9 printed pages (one printed page of full text is equivalent to around 5600 characters, including spaces).
-The manuscript should include a maximum of 4 data displays, with an emphasis on integrative models rather than primary data
+Practical Information: Minireviews must be written concisely, with no more than 50 references and a maximum of 5000 words (excluding references and abstract).
+The manuscript should include a maximum of 4 data displays, with an emphasis on integrative models rather than primary data.

 Short communications should contain novel, exciting, solidly underpinned research with a clear but succinct message.
 The cover letter must contain a justification for a shorter publication.